mlr-org/mlr3torch/README.md

 - It is possible to customize the training process via (predefined or custom) callbacks.
 - The package is fully integrated into the `mlr3` ecosystem.
+- Neural network architectures, as well as their hyperparameters can be easily tuned, `mlr3tuning` and friends

 ## Documentation